Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-10-OO-design-pt1/README.md

 Neopets are virtual pets that you can play and interact with.
 The better you take care of them, the happier and healthy they will be!

 1. Using ES6 Classes.
 Create a class called `Neopet`
-2. The class should have three data properties, `name` which is the argument provided, happiness which is initialized to `100` and hunger with is initizlied to `50`.
+2. The class should have three data properties, `name` which is the argument provided, happiness which is initialized to `100` and hunger which is initizlied to `50`.
 There is no min nor max value for `happiness` and `hunger`.
 3. The Class should have three methods: `play()`, `eatVeggies()` and `eatJunkFood()`.
 4. `play()` increases their happiness and also makes them more hungry.
 This method adds 4 points to happiness and adds 5 points to hunger and returns `"Weee!"`.
 5. `eatVeggies()` decreases their hunger, but no one enjoys eatting veggies.
 This method subtracts 6 points from happiness and subtracts 8 points from hunger and returns `"Bleh!"`.